iRICsolvers/GELATO_Rewrite_Documents/source/03_Examples/02_Symple_Bend.rst

 Tracer Tracking Calculation by GELATO
 ------------------------------------------------------------------------------------------------------------------------

-Setting Calculation Conditions
+Setting Calculation Condition
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-| Open the calculation condition setting window from the menu bar :menuselection:`Calculation Condition(C) --> Setting(S)` and set the parts enclosed in red as follows.
+| Open the calculation condition setting window from the menu bar :menuselection:`Calculation Condition --> Setting` and set the parts enclosed in red as follows.
-| Other calculation conditions can be left as default.
+| Other Calculation Condition can be left as default.

 .. figure:: images/02/GELATO/setting_1_1.png
    :width: 60%